MarkJohnstoneGitHub/VBA-DotNetLib/README.md

  **Converting strings containing escape and special characterss:**

- To use escape and special character
+ To use escape and special characters

 VBA Example using String.Format with hexadecimal escape sequences
 ```